 This approach to life and love is completely backwards.
-Life’s deepest meaning isn’t found in our accomplishments but in our relationships.
+Life’s deepest meaning isn’t found in our accomplishments but in our relationships at home.
 A happy marriage and home life (for those who want it) is the single greatest investment you’ll ever make.
 It literally affects everything else you do.

 Countless women have learned this the hard way.
-They’ve put their career first and foremost and as a result are either divorced or unhappily married.
+They put their career first and foremost and as a result are still single, or they’re divorced or unhappily married.
 Or their kids are a mess.
 Or they forgot to even have kids and are mired in regret.
-Many of these women don’t know what they’d do if their career disappeared tomorrow—they are that dependent on it.
-Bottom line: they’ve given work far too much space and meaning in their lives.

 Don’t let this be your fate.

+Stop placing so much stock in the pursuit of a career.
 Instead, put love and family at the center of your life.
-Stop placing so much stock in the pursuit of a career.
 Most careers are all-consuming and will take over your life until you don’t have a life left to live.
-Instead, find a job you enjoy, or think you’d enjoy (because unlike a husband or wife, your work path can change many times) and make it part of your life rather than your entire life.
+Find work you enjoy, or think you’ll enjoy (it will likely change down the line), and make it part of your life rather than your entire life.